montmirail/lisp2js/README.md

 ## Tests

-Tests can be run with the following command:
+Tests can be run with the following commands:
 ```
 npm run test
+npm run test:coverage // generate coverage report
 ```

 ## Linter